bmweiner/crumby/README.md

 Apart from querying the database directly, visit and event records can be viewed at a webpage or consumed through the JSON compliant RESTful API.
-The default location for these resources is:
+The default locations for these resources are:

     Webpage: https://<crumby.host>
     API: https://<crumby.host>/api